 Note that it is also possible to switch to any of the available translation tables listed in DBT.
 (See the [lnb~...] code below.)

 The Computer Braille Code, as in the English/American tables, is supported.

 The following DBT translation codes are available when using the Greek (Modern) table.
-Any other translation codes used will be ignored, or indeed may cause unexpected results.
-If using an alternative translation table, i.e when switching to another base language table by means of the[lnb~...] code, please refer to the relevant topic and available codes for that table.
+Any other translation codes used are ignored, or indeed, may cause unexpected results.
+If using an alternative translation table, i.e., when switching to another base language table by means of the[lnb~...] code, please refer to the relevant topic and available codes for that table.